amogh-assertai/kitting_station_v2/docs/frd/FRD_LIVE_KITTING_ACTIVITIES.md

-  finish or restart the kit. **This toggle is visible and synced to everyone currently viewing that activity's monitor page** — if one person switches it, everyone else sees it flip too. **Neglected-part detections now use this same green rule** (see "Detection outcomes," above) — they are no longer silent.
+  finish or restart the kit. **This toggle is visible and synced to everyone currently viewing that activity's monitor page** — if one person switches it, everyone else sees it flip too. **Neglected-part detections, and now a switch-disabled wrong-part detection too, use this same green rule** (see "Detection outcomes," above) — neither is silent or red anymore.
 - **Unexpected-part sound (red):** always follows the table's saved default — there is no per-activity toggle for this one.
-Plays **once** for a non-blocking wrong-part pop-up (switch off), same as before.
-  Plays **on a loop** for the duration of a blocking red-screen (either alert type, switch on) — stops the moment the operator resolves it.
+Only plays at all now for a genuine **blocking** red-screen (Wrong Part Error or Validation Error, master switch on) — **on a loop** for as long as the red-screen is showing, stopping the moment the operator resolves it.
+A wrong-part detection with its alert disabled no longer triggers red audio at all (it plays green audio instead — see above).

 If a camera's slot has no audio file uploaded, no sound plays for that camera/color regardless of the enabled/disabled setting.

-### Kit advance ("validate")
+### Kit advance ("validate") confirmation pop-up

-When the detection system signals a camera's current kit is done, that camera's kit index moves forward by one (e.g. "Kit #3" → "Kit #4"), its Completed/Pending list resets to a fresh, empty state, and its Kit timer resets to 0:00:00.
-The other camera is not affected.
-Everything detected for the finished kit stays on record — nothing is deleted, it just stops being shown live once a new kit starts.
+Added this round: when the detection system signals a camera's current kit is done and **no Validation Error red-screen was raised** (see above), the camera's panel now shows a brief confirmation pop-up before reverting to normal — previously this was silent, giving no on-screen feedback that the validate actually registered.

+Two variants:

+- **Normal advance** (this camera still has kits left to pack): green pop-up reading "Kit `<N>` completed | Next: Kit `<N+1>`", showing the validation image if the detection system sent one with its `validate_now` signal.
+- **Final advance** (this WAS the camera's last kit): a distinct **blue** pop-up — the image area is replaced with solid blue and centered text reading "All kits in Cam`<N>` completed."
+There is no "next kit" to name.

+Both variants stay on screen for a separately-configurable duration (shorter than a full "read this carefully" red-screen, since there's nothing to act on), then the panel reverts — to its normal Completed/ Pending view for a mid-activity advance, or to the existing "Kits Completed" state for the final one.

 ### Completion — one camera